DavidKay/AgileProcess/definition-of-ready.md

 It is important that a workstream has clarity on the items required for the Sprint, so both the Business's and Workstream's expectations are met.
 The Definition of Ready includes: -

+#' User stories
-A clearly defined user or actor e.g. as an Online Banking customer, Back Office user and so on following the standard format
+A clearly defined userstory e.g. as an Online Banking customer, Back Office user and so on following the standard format

-- As a <Type of User> I want <some goal> for <some reason>
+- As a "Type of User" I want "some goal" for "some reason"

 - User Stories should follow the INVEST principle where possible